Towards enriched universal algebra

-We begin with a language $\mathbb L$ given by a set of $(X,Y)$-ary function symbols, whose arities $X$ and $Y$ are objects of the base of enrichment $\cv$.
-These kind of languages were introduced in \cite[5.1]{LP} as {\em free-form signatures}; our input arity $X$ is called an arity there and our output arity $Y$ is a parameter.
-We then define {\em enriched terms} recursively as follows (Definition~\ref{terms}): \begin{enumerate} \item every morphism $f\colon Y\to X$ of $\cv$ is an $(X,Y)$-ary term; \item every function symbol $f:(X,Y)$ of $\mathbb L$ is an $(X,Y)$-ary term; \item if $t$ is an $(X,Y)$-ary term and $Z$ is an arity, then $t^Z$ is a $(Z\otimes X,Z\otimes Y)$-ary term; \item if $t$ and $s$ are respectively $(X,Y)$-ary and $(Y,W)$-ary terms, then $s\circ t$ is a $(X,W)$-ary term. \end{enumerate} The rules (2) and (4) are the usual starting point for terms in universal algebra; (1) expresses change of variables in $\cv$.
-Finally, (3) witnesses the enriched aspect of our terms: the presence of a {\em power term} $t^Z$ captures the monoidal structure of $\cv$ as part of the syntactic rules defining terms.
+{\bf Contents of the paper.} We begin with a language $\mathbb L$ given by a set of $(X,Y)$-ary function symbols, whose arities $X$ and $Y$ are objects of the base of enrichment $\cv$.
+These kind of languages were introduced in~\cite[5.1]{LP} as {\em free-form signatures}; our input arity $X$ is called an arity there and our output arity $Y$ is a parameter.
+We then define {\em enriched terms} recursively as follows (Definition~\ref{terms}): \begin{enumerate} \item every morphism $f\colon Y\to X$ of $\cv$ is an $(X,Y)$-ary term; \item every function symbol $f:(X,Y)$ of $\mathbb L$ is an $(X,Y)$-ary term; \item if $t$ is an $(X,Y)$-ary term and $Z$ is an arity, then $t^Z$ is a $(Z\otimes X,Z\otimes Y)$-ary term; \item given $t_J=(t_j)_{j\in J}$, where $t_j$ is an $(X_j,Y_j)$-ary term, and $s$ an $(\sum_{j\in J} Y_j,W)$-ary term; then $s(t_J)$ is a $(\sum_{j\in J} X_j, W)$-ary term. \end{enumerate} The rules (2) and (4) are the usual starting point for terms in universal algebra expressing the fact that function symbols are terms and that we are allowed to take superposition.
+Rule (1) expresses variable declaration and change of variables within $\cv$.
+Finally, (3) witnesses another enriched aspect of our terms: the presence of a {\em power term} $t^Z$ captures the monoidal structure of $\cv$ as part of the syntactic rules defining terms.
 When $Z=\textstyle\sum_SI$ is a coproduct of the unit (as it happens when $\cv=\Set$), the power term $t^Z$ corresponds simply to taking the $S$-tuple $(t,\cdots,t)$.

 If the base category $\cv$ is locally $\lambda$-presentable as a closed category~\cite{Kel82}, then we can talk about $\lambda$-ary languages and $\lambda$-ary terms just by restricting the arities $(X,Y)$ to be objects of $\cv_\lambda$, the full subcategory of $\cv$ spanned by the $\lambda$-presentable objects.
 We then define interpretation of terms in $\mathbb L$-structures: